Arcadia-Science/ProteinCartography/README.md

     - The file should be placed into the `input` directory.
     - This file contains protein metadata for each protein used for visualization purposes.
     - The columns of this file are described in [Feature file main columns](#feature-file-main-columns).

 #### Walkthrough
 0. Follow steps 1-3 in the [Quickstart](#quickstart) section above to set up and activate the conda environment.
 1. Set up a [`config_ff.yml`](config_ff.yml) file specifying input and output directories and an analysis name.
 2. Add input protein structures in PDB format to your input folder.
     - The pipeline does not yet support PDBs with multiple chains.
 3. Make a `uniprot_features.tsv` file.
     You can generate this one of two ways.
 If you have a list of UniProt accessions, you can provide that as a .txt file and automatically pull down the correct annotations.
 Alternatively, you can manually generate the file.
-    **3.1 Generating the file using query_UniProt.py**
+    - **3.1 Generating the file using `query_UniProt.py`**
         - Create a `uniprot_ids.txt` file that contains a list of UniProt accessions, one per line.
         - Run the following code from the base of the GitHub repository.
 Modify the input folder path to your input folder.
+            ```
-        `python ProteinCartography/query_uniprot.py -i uniprot_ids.txt -o input_ff/uniprot_features.tsv`
+            python ProteinCartography/query_uniprot.py -i uniprot_ids.txt -o input_ff/uniprot_features.tsv
+            ```
-    **3.2 Manually generating the file.**
+    - **3.2 Manually generating the file**
         - For each protid in the dataset, you should gather relevant protein metadata.
         - The first column of the file should be the unique protein identifer, with `protid` as the column name.
         - You should have additional columns for relevant metadata as described in [Feature file main columns](#feature-file-main-columns).
         - Default columns that are missing will be ignored.
 4. Run this command, replacing the `config_ff.yml` with your config file and `8` with the number of cores you want to allocate to Snakemake.
 ```
 snakemake --snakefile Snakefile_ff --configfile config_ff.yml --use-conda --cores 8